rancilhac/TopoWindows/README.md

 ## Running in an unix command line environment

 It may be useful to execute TopoWindows directly from a unix CL environment, especially when working on a HPC.
-To help with that I provide a wrapper script which can be executed as follow: `Rscript Topo_windows_v02_cl_wrapper.R --vcf --prefix  --phased --nj --ali --dist [--regions | --type --size --incr]`.
+To help with that I provide a wrapper script which can be executed as follow: `Rscript Topo_windows_v04_cl_wrapper.R --vcf --prefix  --phased --tree --ali --dna_model --force --missingness [--regions OR --window_type --size --incr]`.
 The combination of arguments used will determine which of the three functions is run.
-Before running the script, one must edit the first line to provide the full path to `Topo_windows_v02.R`.
+Before running the script, one must edit the first line to provide the full path to `Topo_windows_v04.R`.

 *Arguments:*

 - `--regions`: path to a regions table for `tree.region`.
-If this argument is specified, `tree.region` is run, and `--type`, `--size` and `--incr` are not needed. (default: NULL)
+If this argument is specified, `tree.region` is run, and `--window_type`, `--size` and `--incr` are not needed and will be ignored if provided. (default: NULL)
-- `--type`: the type of sliding windows to use (either `c` for coordinates or `s` for sites).
-If `--type c` is specified `topo.windows.coord` is run, if `--type s` is specified `topo.windows.sites` is run.
+- `--window_type`: the type of sliding windows to use (either `c` for coordinates or `s` for sites).
+If `--window_type c` is specified `topo.windows.coord` is run, if `--window_type s` is specified `topo.windows.sites` is run.